 ADE is tracking the following bills in the attached document which are currently moving through the Arizona Legislature.
 This list will be updated weekly on Friday afternoons throughout the Legislative Session.

-Under a resolution agreement reached with the US Department of Education Office of Civil Rights, The ADE has agreed to certain conditions regarding the identification of English Language Learners.
-While most of these conditions regard the development of the new version of the Arizona Enlish Language Learner Assessment (AZELLA), there are several actions required of school districts immediately.
+Under a resolution agreement reached with the US Department of Education Office of Civil Rights, the ADE has agreed to certain conditions regarding the identification of English Language Learners.
+While most of these conditions regard the development of the new version of the Arizona English Language Learner Assessment (AZELLA), there are several actions required of school districts immediately.
 Accordingly, ADE has distributed a directive outlining the responsibilities of Arizona school districts under this agreement, and the actions ADE will take to assist them in complying.
-For more information, please follow the following link:
+For more information, please click here.

 In response to feedback received from local education agencies (LEAs) around the state, the department has made several adjustments to the residency documentation form required by ARS 15-802(B).
 The residency guideline and model form in English can be found here.
 The model form in Spanish can be found here.